• Wed. Nov 12th, 2025

 Portugal

-Tourists can expect to pay between €1 and €2 per person, per night when visiting Portugal, but again this is dependent on the mode of accommodation and the time of year.
-Children visiting Portugal are exempt from any charges that are capped after seven consecutive nights per stay.
+Tourists can expect to pay between €1 and €2 per person, per night, but this is dependent on the accommodation type and the time of year.
+Taxes are capped however, after seven consecutive nights per stay and children are exempt from any charges.

 A List Of Tourist Taxes Across Europe